 The Altar at the East End of the Church

 People come to the main Altar at the east end of the Church to take part in the Service of Holy Communion, which celebrates God’s love, forgiveness and hope.
 The Altar is magnificent — made of oak and part of the original furniture of the Victorian Church .

 The Altar at the West End of the Church

 This Altar came originally from the Church of St. Martin in the Fields in London .
 It was given to the well known sculptor, Josefina de Vasconcellos, who placed it in a Chapel, part of a house in the Duddon valley used to help young disadvantaged people.
 In 1970 the Altar was dedicated by the Bishop of Carlisle ‘in memory of all those who have lost their lives in air crashes on the Lakeland fells’.
 In the Millennium year Josefina gave the Altar to St. Patrick’s to be a place of pilgrimage for relatives and friends.
 The book near the Altar shows that over 500 people lost their lives in air crashes on the Lakeland fells in the 1939-45 war and afterwards.
 St. Patrick’s, a beautiful Church in the midst of the Lakeland fells, is a fitting place for remembrance.

 Worship at St. Patrick's

-St. Patrick’s is a uniting Anglican and Methodist Church , and is part of the Good Shepherd Team Ministry embracing six Parishes.
-The main Sunday Service is at 11.OOam.
-Everyone is most welcome.
-The Friends of St. Patrick’s put the Church at the centre of a wider community.
-Please join the Friends to keep in touch with St. Patrick’s.
+St. Patrick’s is a uniting Anglican and Methodist Church.
+The main Sunday Service is at 10.30am to which everyone is most welcome.
+The Friends of St. Patrick’s put the Church at the centre of a wider community so please join the Friends to keep in touch with St. Patrick’s